 Singing River is walled to the west and south by the Sangre de Cristo Mountains and provides stunning views of three adjoining 14,000 peaks including Blanca Peak, Mount Lindsey and Ellingwood Peak.
 Blanca Peak is Colorado’s fourth highest peak and the largest peak in the Sangre de Cristos.
 The ranch is adjacent to 3.4 miles of the San Isabel National Forest which adjoins the Sangre de Cristo Wilderness Area and the Great Sand Dunes National Park.
 Much of the surrounding National Forest is essentially roadless and in pristine natural condition, providing outstanding wildlife habitat and backcountry recreational opportunities to thousands of acres of National Forest system land.
 One can ride on a horse from the ranch along the Zapata Pass Trail along the spine of the Sangre de Cristo Range or summit the adjoining peaks via Lily Lake Trail.
 A large Spanish land grant, which includes the Forbes Trinchera Ranch, encompasses a substantial portion of the range to the south.
 The Huerfano State Wildlife Area borders the ranch to the east.

-Singing River Ranch includes homes, cabins, a bunkhouse, and a barn, many of which have been remodeled and upgraded.
+Singing River Ranch includes remodeled homes, cabins, a bunkhouse, and a barn.
 Most of these improvements are situated near the entrance along the Huerfano River amidst professional landscaped and groomed grounds that provide a park-like setting.
 The river meanders its way past the homes filling numerous ponds and there are outdoor entertaining areas near the homes, river and ponds.
 The offering includes the main house which is a 3,900 sq.ft. log home with three bedrooms and a master suite.
 The guest log home is 1,900 sq. ft. and has two bedrooms.
-The current owners recently remodeled the 2,900 sq. ft. bunkhouse which has four bedrooms, a large spacious kitchen with custom cabinets and professionally designed décor and large great room.
+The current owners recently remodeled the 2,900 sq. ft. bunkhouse which has four bedrooms, a large spacious kitchen with custom cabinets and professionally designed décor with a large great room.
 There is also a custom built barn with horse stalls and an office.
-A restored log cabin, used as fishing, hunting cabin or quiet retreat, and another historic cabin are located along Deer Creek.
+A restored log cabin, used as a fishing, hunting cabin or quiet retreat, and another historic cabin are located along Deer Creek.